cu-mkp/GR8975/_includes/syllabus.md

 Final edition project:  60%

-***

-## <a name="schedule"></a>Schedule
+**SCHEDULE:**

 **Please note: You will encounter many unfamiliar and possibly intimidating terms in the following syllabus, but FEAR NOT!
 Learning a new craft involves not just "how to do" it, but also “how to talk” about it.
-Hands-on techniques are in general difficult to put into words, so this practitioners’ jargon is often necessary.**
+Hands-on techniques are in general difficult to put into words, so this practitioners’ jargon is often necessary. **

-**Please see** [here](https://docs.google.com/document/d/10uCbej4HOEBTzhUOaO5ZVJ64expe7Sm_Tojl8XaG0Go/edit) **for a short and easy to read version of the class schedule and syllabus that includes the digital skills introduced in each class.**
+**Please see ****[here** ](https://docs.google.com/a/columbia.edu/document/d/10uCbej4HOEBTzhUOaO5ZVJ64expe7Sm_Tojl8XaG0Go/edit?usp=sharing)**for a short and easy to read version of the class schedule and syllabus that includes the digital skills introduced in each class.**

 **Be sure to bring your computer (not tablet) to every class.**

-**Week 1: Jan 18 - Introduction**
+**Week 1: Jan ****18 - Introduction **

 Get to know your many collaborators in this class!

 **To prepare in advance of the class on Jan 18:**

-- **To do:**
+* **To do:**

     * If you do not already have one, please create a GitHub account.